To be considered for a grant from the McGowan Fund, an applicant must:

 Here’s a quick summary of our areas of interest:

 Education Initiatives: The McGowan Fund strives to improve academic achievement, high school graduation rates, and college success.
-This work encompasses early childhood education; out-of-school academic support; charter, faith-based, and alternative schools; and more.
+This work encompasses out-of-school academic support; charter, faith-based, and alternative schools; and scholarships.
 Explore our Education Initiatives

-Human Services Initiatives: The McGowan Fund supports projects that strive to prevent or end homelessness and move people to self-sufficiency by addressing stabilized housing, food security, job training or education, and mental health services.
+Human Services Initiatives: The McGowan Fund supports projects that strive to prevent or end homelessness and move people to self-sufficiency by addressing adult education, stabilized housing, food security, clothing security, and homelessness remediation/prevention.
 More on Human Services Initiatives